oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_compliance_policy_rules.html.markdown

 # Data Source: oci_fleet_apps_management_compliance_policy_rules
 This data source provides the list of Compliance Policy Rules in Oracle Cloud Infrastructure Fleet Apps Management service.

-Gets a list of CompliancePolicyRules.
+Gets a list of Compliance policy rules in a compartment.

 ## Example Usage